frje1400/fredson/README.md

 rough state.
 That rough state just wasn't visible yet because I hadn't run the parser through a comprehensive test suite.

-If I hadn't found the test suite (link) developed by Nicholas Seriot, developing a JSON parser would have been very time consuming.
+If I hadn't found the [test suite](https://github.com/nst/JSONTestSuite) developed by Nicholas Seriot, developing a JSON parser would have been very time consuming.
 I estimate that reading the specification and developing the tests would have been more work than the actual implementation.